nealcrook/nascom/ROM/nasbugt4/README.md

     NASBUGT4_manual.pdf

 came from nascomhomepage.com "NASCOM_T4_MANUAL.pdf" and is a scan of the original documentation, which is written as a supplement to the T2 document.
-Unlike the other monitors, no source code seems to have been published for this code.
+It does not include source code.

+    NASBUGT4_manual2.pdf

+is a scan that I made from an original copy of T4 documentation that was gifted to me.
+This is a full manual, including source code.

+In an article written by Richard Beal (the author of T4) he explained that T4 was hand-assembled.
+It was only later that he had a copy of the Zeap assembler.
+I concluded that "manual2" was created later in the life of T4 and replaced the older material.

 # Rebuild From Source